ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 ### Acquiring additional information with git-dumper

-### Accessing the database with superuser credentials from outside the Kubernetes Cluster
+### Accessing the database with superuser credentials from remote